-Podravje Responsible for trainings to social workers and Energ advisers.
+Stakeholder group DS Role and responsibility Involvement and communication strategy Implementing parties Lea Spodnje Podravje Responsible for trainings to social workers and Energy advisers.
 Involvement in all activities of the action.
 Personal meetings/e- mail/phone.
-30 financing of mail/phone. action. ible Involved into the dissemination activities.
-I Affairs Interested in the results in terms of Personal meetings/e- mail/phone. lities Possibility of the implementation of the outcomes into the national legislation.
-Financer of existing measures. dissemination activities. of this action.
+Political decision-makers Municipalities in the region (over 30 municipalities) Important for possible financing of measures at the local level.
 Personal meetings/e- mail/phone.
-0, 0 e Involved into the activities of energy advising.
-Will be involved in the training activit work - under the Ministry of Labour, Family, Social Affa and Equal irs Personal meetings/e- mail/phone.
-30 financing of measures at the local level. important for possification. ibour, al Affairs Interested in the results in terms of replication possibility of the implementation of the outcomes into the national legislation.
-Financer of existin measures.
-Interested in activity of this action. work of Energy advising network under the ECO Fund.
-Will be involved in the training activities Centres for social work - under the Ministry of Labour, Family, Social Affer involved into the training activities.
+Political decision-makers Ministry of infrastructure; Ministry of Labour, Important for possible financing of the action.
+Involved into the dissemination activities.
+Family, Social Affairs and Equal Opportunities Interested in the results in terms of replication possibilities Personal meetings/e- mail/phone.
+Possibility of the implementation of the outcomes into the national legislation.
+Target groups ECO Fund Financer of existing measures.
+Interested in activities Involved into the dissemination activities. of this action.
+Personal meetings/e- mail/phone.
+Target groups ENSVET - network of energy advisers Energy advising network under the ECO Fund.
+Involved into the activities of energy advising.
+Will be involved into the training activities.
+Personal meetings/e- mail/phone.
+Target groups Social workers Centres for social work - under the Ministry of Labour, Family, Social Affairs and Equal Opportunities, will be Involved into the advising activities.
+Personal meetings/e- mail/phone.

+involved into the training activities.
 Target groups Students Will be involved into the training activities.
 Carrying out interventions to energy poor households.
 Involved into the advising activities.
 Personal meetings/e- mail/phone.